RTEMS/rtems-docs/c_user/io_manager.rst

 .. index:: major device number
 .. index:: minor device number

-Each call to the I/O manager must provide a device’s major and minor numbers as arguments.
-The major number is the index of the requested driver’s entry points in the Device Driver Table, and is used to select a specific device driver.
+Each call to the I/O manager must provide a device's major and minor numbers as arguments.
+The major number is the index of the requested driver's entry points in the Device Driver Table, and is used to select a specific device driver.
 The exact usage of the minor number is driver specific, but is commonly used to distinguish between a number of devices